Interactive Tutorials: Learn Higher-Kinded-J by Building

 Either<String, Integer> value = Either.right(42);

 // 2.
-Task: What you need to implement
+Task: what we need to implement

 // TODO: Transform the value by doubling it